 It is not uncommon for an individual to have multiple ethnicities, particularly crossing between Māori and Pacific communities.
 The ‘Māori and Pacific’ category includes children and young people who have ever been recorded as both Māori and Pacific.

-This report compares disparities between two groups (shaded blue in the diagram):
+This report compares disparities between two groups:

 a.
 Māori – this group includes the ‘Māori’ and ‘Māori and Pacific’ categories outlined above.